Comcast/rdkcryptoapi/README.md

 This copies the include files, the library, libsec_api.(so/dll/dylib) containing the RDKCryptoAPI reference code (the extension .so/.dll/.dylib created depends on which platform you are building on), and the test application, sec_api_test, to their appropriate locations on the system.

+## Dependencies

+RDKCryptoAPI depends on OpenSSL 1.0.2 or 1.1.1 and YAJL version 1 or 2.